Azure/terraform-azurerm-caf-enterprise-scale/README.md

 #### Using the `default_empty` archetype definition

-To improve the ability to create a flexible Landing Zone hierarchy aligned with your operational requirements, the default library includes a `default_empty` archetype definition.
+The default library includes a `default_empty` archetype definition which is useful when defining Management Groups which only require Role Assignments, or are being used for logical segregation of Landing Zones under a parent arcehtype.
 You can assign this to any Landing Zone definition, using the `archetype_config` > `archetype_id` value as per the following `custom_landing_zones` example:

 ```hcl
   custom_landing_zones = {